OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-04.md

 Greet all the saints in Christ Jesus.
 The brothers and sisters who are with me send their greetings.

 ## Philippians 4:22
-All the saints send you greetings, especially those who belong to Caesar’s household.
+All the saints send you greetings, especially those from Caesar’s household.

 ## Philippians 4:23
-The grace of the Lord Jesus Christ be with your spirit.
+May the grace of the Lord Jesus Christ be with your spirit.
 Amen.